MoneyFi-fund/moneyfi-SDK-example/README.md

 # MoneyFi SDK

-A modern DeFi application SDK that enables users to interact with the MoneyFi protocol on the Aptos blockchain.
-MoneyFi is a DeFAI platform that helps non-DeFi users monetize stablecoins across protocols and blockchains through fully automated, AI-powered strategies.
+A modern **multi-chain** DeFi application SDK enabling users to interact with MoneyFi protocol on **Aptos** and **5 EVM networks** (Arbitrum, BSC, Base, Optimism, Soneium, Core).
+MoneyFi is a DeFAI platform providing fully automated, AI-powered strategies that help non-DeFi users monetize stablecoins across protocols and blockchains.

 ## Table of Contents